zorosmith/upgraded-computing-machine/Welcome file.md

 COULD NOT LOAD MODULE "*svmstruct_mrf_act_dyn*"! perhaps module is not in module search path?

 **A1**.
-You should make sure that you executed the script *install_dependencies.sh* successfully.
+First, you should make sure that you executed the script *install_dependencies.sh* successfully.
 It's best to install the libraries with the same version listed in the script.

 **Q2**.
 How to use other training weights.